wipegup/TechnicalHowTos/SimpleD3Rails51.md

 ```

 ## The Database
-Our visualization will like with our database, specific through a `clicks` table. `clicks` will not be built out in any meaningful way.
+Our visualization will link with our database, specificly through a `clicks` table. `clicks` will not be built out in any meaningful way.
 Each row will simply be an `id` with `timestamps`.

 Run: `rails g migration CreateClicks`